knightazura/ghost-sdk/Planned-Features.md

 ### Ghost Editor

-With the Markdown2 parser in place, we will overhal the Ghost Editor to use it in both the editor and preview windows, rather than using CodeMirror's parser in the editor and showdown in the preview.
-This should instantly irradicate all of the tiny bugs and inconsistencies across the two panes.
+With the Markdown2 parser in place, we will overhaul the Ghost Editor to use it in both the editor and preview windows, rather than using CodeMirror's parser in the editor and showdown in the preview.
+This should instantly eradicate all of the tiny bugs and inconsistencies across the two panes.

 ### Magazine